Make Your Logs Work for You

 docker logs --follow <container ID>

-Next, let’s explore more interesting tricks related to displaying Docker logs.
+Next, let’s explore more exciting tricks related to displaying Docker logs.

 Other Docker Logging Tricks